Cross-Dimensional Mathematics: A Foundation For STP/STA: Hyper Linear Algebra

 It is well known that $({\cal M}_{n\times n}+,\times)$ with the Lie bracket defined by (\ref{9.1.1}) is the general linear algebra $\gl(n,\R)$.
 So the hyper linear algebra is a natural generalization of the classical general linear algebra.

-The above argument shows that as long as a matrix hyper-ring exists, it leads to a hyper linear algebra automatically.
-Hence, we have the following hyper matrix Lie algebras based on the matrix hyper-rings\cite{che23}:
+The above argument shows that as long as a matrix hyper ring exists, it leads to a hyper linear algebra automatically.
+Hence, we have the following hyper matrix Lie algebras based on the matrix hyper rings\cite{che23}: